-- History 393: Seminar in French History with – 3 hours; syllabus available upon request
+- History 393: Seminar in French History with – 3 credit hours

-- MIS 393: Christianity and French Culture – 3 hours; syllabus available upon request
+- MIS 393: Christianity and French Culture – 3 credit hours

-- Art 252: Art History, Renaissance to present – 3 hours; syllabus available upon request
+- Art 252: Art History, Renaissance to present – 3 credit hours

 All students must take one of the following two options

-- Internship/field study (in field of choice, e.g. art, music, history, media, business, etc.) – 3 or 6 hrs
+- Internship/field study (in field of choice, e.g. art, music, history, media, business, etc.) – 3 or 6 credit hours

-- French language intensive* – 3, 6, or 9 hours credit
+- French language intensive – 3, 6, or 9 credit hours at a language school

 Further course options:

-- an Asbury University online course – 3 hrs (titles available on request from the Registrar's Office.
+- An Asbury University online course – 3 credit hrs.
+Titles available on request from the Registrar's Office.

 - Directed Study Studio Art

-- Art 392/492 Directed Study Art History – 3 hrs; independent research in art history.
-Prior art history required
+- Art 392/492 Directed Study Art History – 3 credit hrs; independent research in art history.
+Prior art history required.